cfryerdev/microfrontends-react-js-typescript/readme.md

 Note: This solution architecture is for use with a mono repo only.

+## TODO
+- Finish docker support
+- Pass props to remotes
+- Share state at host level to remotes

 ## Structure

 For now we will keep the structure loose and simple: